All-Hands-AI/OpenHands/evaluation/humanevalfix/README.md

 ## Examples

-For each problem, OpenDevon is given a set number of iterations to fix the failing code.
+For each problem, OpenDevin is given a set number of iterations to fix the failing code.
 The history field shows each iteration's response to correct its code that fails any test case.

 ```